-Notes are charged off against the allowance for credit losses when management believes the uncollectability of a note balance is confirmed.
-The allowance is deducted from the note's amortized cost basis to present the net amount expected to be forgiven or collected on the Unaudited Consolidated Statement of Financial Condition.
-This involves the use of estimates and the actual amounts may be materially different than the recorded amounts.
+Notes are charged off against the reserve for expected credit losses when management believes the uncollectability of a note balance is confirmed.
+The reserve for expected credit losses is deducted from the note's amortized cost basis to present the net amount expected to be forgiven or collected on the Unaudited Consolidated Statement of Financial Condition.
+This involves the use of estimates, and the actual amounts may be materially different than the recorded amounts.